Free and Reduced Meal Application

 I get WIC.
 Can my children get free meals?

-Children in households participating in WIC may be eligible for free or reduced meals.
-Please send in an application.
+- Children in households participating in WIC may be eligible for free or reduced-price meals.
+Please submit an application for school meal benefits.

 -